ElementsProject/elementsproject.github.io/elements-code-tutorial/block-creation.md

 SIGN2=$(e2-cli signblock $HEX)
 ~~~~

-##### NOTE: Signblock tests validity except from block signatures.
+##### NOTE: Signblock tests validity before signing.
 This signing step can be outsourced to a Hardware Security Module (HSM) to enforce a greater level of security.

+We can have each node sign the proposed block hex easily as we are running our code on a single machine with access to the output from each node's call to 'signblock'.
+In a production environment you will likely require remote nodes to exchange signed blocks between each other so that the requirements of the block signing script can be met.
+An example of how to do this can be found here: [https://github.com/nkostoulas/block-signing-federation](https://github.com/nkostoulas/block-signing-federation).
+The demo code uses Kafka as a communication protocol between 3 signing nodes running locally, implementing a 2-of-3 federation and can be extended for nodes running in remote locations by changing the demo's configuration.

-We now can gather signatures and combine them into a fully signed block:
+As we are running our nodes on the same machine with easy access to the output from each node's execution of 'signblock', we can simply gather signatures and combine them into a fully signed block like this:

 ~~~~
 COMBINED=$(e1-cli combineblocksigs $HEX '''["'''$SIGN1'''", "'''$SIGN2'''"]''')